Dhanudhanaraj/Simulation-project--Digital-Electronics/README.md

 ## AIM:

-To design a 8:1 multiplexer and verify its truth table in Quartus using Verilog programming,validate its outputs.
+To design a 8:1 multiplexer and verify its truth table in Quartus Prime using Verilog programming,and validate its outputs.

 ## HARDWARE REQUIRED: